 Henry Ford once said you can have a Model T in “any color as long as it is black.”
 Going off of that, a survey conducted by the University of Florida claimed that a yellow background with black lettering was the optimal color combination for a sign to attract attention.
 To top it off, the packaging industry says that the color red is the favored attention-getting color down supermarket aisles.
 There you have it!
-The experts agree to disagree.
+Even industry experts agree to disagree.

-So what color is best for your promotional sign?
-Answer: Take your pick as to what suits “you” or your event or business best.
-Here are some other helpful suggestions as to what not to do.
+What’s the best color choice for your promotional, custom sign?
+Take your pick as to what suits your event or business.
+That’s your answer!
+Here are some helpful suggestions that will help guide your sign design:

 Consider Color Value

-Never use a low value color (light color) with a low value color.
+Never use a low-value color (light color) with a low-value color.
 For example, light yellow lettering on a white background will not show up.
 All pastels (e.g. pale blue, yellow, pink, light green) will not contrast against white backgrounds.
-Interestingly fluorescents, though appearing very bright, will not contrast on white.
+Fluorescents, though appearing very bright, will not contrast on white.
 Choose a dark (high value) color (e.g. black, navy blue, burgundy, red, forest green).

 Similarly, never use a high-value color with a high-value color.
 For example, black lettering on a navy blue background will not show.

-Firs,t remember white is the principal base stock color – and it is free.
-Blue (or for that matter red, green, orange, etc.) lettering on a white background is a one color print.
-So also is white lettering on a blue background a one color print.
-The blue is printed as what is referred to in “reverse”.
+It’s important to remember that white is considered a base stock color and FREE of charge.
+Colored lettering (blue, red, green, orange, etc.) on a white background is a one-color print.
+The same holds true for white lettering on a blue background.
+The blue is printed in reverse.